dhti-cli

 USAGE

-$ dhti-cli mimic [SERVER]
+$ dhti-cli mimic [SERVER] [--dry-run] [-t <value>]

 ARGUMENTS

-SERVER [default: http://localhost/fhir/$import] Server URL to submit
+[SERVER] [default: http://localhost/fhir/$import] Server URL to submit

 DESCRIPTION